leon-ai/blog.getleon.ai/content/blog/what-happened-on-may-2021-for-leon/index.md

 ---
-title: What Happened in May on Leon
+title: What Happened on May 2021 for Leon
 date: 2021-05-30
 author: Louis Grenard
 description: Let's dive into what happened on the project on May 2021.
+We have news about the rebranding and the upcoming CLI!
 ---

 👋 Hey all, here is a summary of what happened on Leon over the month of May 2021.